Exploration on Demand: From Algorithmic Control to User Empowerment: Results and Analysis

 \subsection{Diversity and Novelty Improvements}

 The exploration mechanism consistently improves both diversity and novelty across all experimental configurations.
-The most significant improvements occur with longer user histories (h=50), where exploration reduces intra-list similarity from 0.34 to 0.26 for k=10, representing a 23.5\% improvement in diversity.
-Simultaneously, unexpectedness increases from 0.67 to 0.73, indicating that users with longer interaction histories benefit most from exploratory recommendations.

-Compared to baseline methods, our approach demonstrates substantial improvements.
-Collaborative filtering achieves ILS values between 0.37-0.39, while popularity-based recommendations perform worse with ILS values up to 0.47.
-Our exploration-enabled system achieves ILS values as low as 0.26, representing significant advances in recommendation diversity.

-The unexpectedness improvements are equally compelling.
-While baseline methods achieve unexpectedness scores between 0.61-0.67, our exploration mechanism reaches up to 0.73, indicating successful introduction of novel content that expands user exposure beyond their established preferences.
+Enabling exploration reduces ILS and increases Unexpectedness relative to the exploitation-only version, showing that the system effectively expands recommendation lists beyond the user's most familiar semantic regions.
+The strongest improvement appears for longer user histories: at $k=10,h=50$, ILS decreases from 0.34 to 0.26, while Unexpectedness increases from 0.67 to 0.73.
+This suggests that the clustering structure becomes especially useful once sufficient interaction history is available to distinguish habitual clusters from under-explored content areas.

+Compared with the baselines, the exploration-enabled configuration achieves the best diversity and novelty results.
+Collaborative filtering and popularity-based recommendation remain more concentrated around familiar or popular content, while MMR improves diversity through reranking but does not reach the same Unexpectedness values as the proposed exploration mechanism.
+These results support the main goal of the paper: providing a simple and controllable mechanism for increasing discovery and reducing recommendation redundancy.
+However, this gain comes with a clear relevance-diversity trade-off, as discussed in the following sections.